Whig Split

-The Whig Split occurred between 1717 and 1720, when the British Whig Party divided into two factions: one in government, led by James Stanhope; the other in opposition, dominated by Robert Walpole.
+The Whig Split occurred between 1717 and 1720, when the governing British Whig Party divided into two factions: one in government, led by James Stanhope; the other in opposition, dominated by Robert Walpole.
 It coincided with a dispute between George I and his son George, Prince of Wales, with the latter siding with the opposition Whigs.
 It is also known as the Whig Schism.
+After three years it was resolved by a reconciliation between the two factions.
+Walpole went on to serve as Prime Minister from 1721 to 1742.

 Background

 Following the Hanoverian Succession in 1714, the Tory government previously led by Robert Harley was ousted and the new King George I appointed a Whig-dominated ministry, commencing the fifty year Whig Oligarchy.
 This new government successfully resisted the 1715 Jacobite Rebellion which aimed to establish the exiled James on the throne.

 Growing tension between leading ministers in 1716 was increased during George's visit to his native Electorate of Hanover that summer.
 He was accompanied by his Secretary of State James Stanhope.
 While on the Continent, Stanhope played a major role in negotiating the Anglo-French Alliance reversing Britain's historic opposition to the French Crown.
 Stanhope also supported George over the Great Northern War, in which Hanover was trying to annexe both the Dutchy of Bremen and smaller Duchy of Verden.
 The outcome of this was a British fleet under John Norris being sent to the Baltic to support Russia against Sweden.
 This was much criticised for subordinating British interests to those of Hanover, something which had specifically been ruled out in the Act of Settlement.